lirantal/essential-nodejs-security-book/manuscript/session-management.md

 ### Secure cookie access to communication protocol only

 Browsers feature a method for accessing client side cookie information through the common use of the `document.cookie` object.
-When a web application is made vulnerable to Cross-Site-Scripting (XSS) attacks then it can be exploited to run any arbitrary JavaScript code, such as to access cookie information and perform any action on it, such as send it to a remote service controlled or monitored by the attacker, or just print it to the generated HTML page output.
+When a web application is made vulnerable to Cross-Site-Scripting (XSS) attacks then it can be exploited to run any arbitrary JavaScript code.
+Some examples are to access cookie information and perform any action on it, such as send it to a remote service controlled or monitored by the attacker, or just print it to the generated HTML page output.

 To mitigate this issue, we can limit the access to the cookie information so that the browser knows to only send/receive cookie data via the HTTP/HTTPS communication protocol over the wire.
 Any attempts to execute JavaScript functions to get the cookie object will then fail.